totaljs/jComponent/readme.md

 $.components.debug = false; // debugging
 $.components.defaults.delay = 300; // keypress delay for data-component-bind
 $.components.defaults.keypress = true; // keypress enable/disable for data-component-bind
+$.components.defaults.localstorage = true; // GETCACHE and POSTCACHE are stored into the localstorage

 // [parameter] --> is OPTIONAL
 // path --> path to object property